 - Never click on links or download attachments from unknown sources.

 - Always verify the security of a website.

 - Pay close attention to the spelling of an email address, if there are any inconsistencies, delete immediately.

 - Ignore and delete emails with poor grammar and formatting.

 - If the email is threatening or urgent in tone, do not respond.
 This is a common tactic used to pressurise a victim into taking immediate action.

-- If you get an email, phone call, or text message about a parcel you weren’t expecting, treat it with suspicion.
+- If you get an email, phone call, social media message or text message about a parcel you weren’t expecting, treat it with suspicion.

 - Be wary of email offers – If an offer seems too good to be true, it usually is.

 - Enable a spam filter on your email account.

 - Back up data on a regular basis.